dynamsoft-docs/license-server-docs/about/activate.md

 # How to activate a license

-You can choose one of the two activation options
+When you click on "Activate" for a purchase license, you can choose one of the two activation options

 > Once chosen, it can not be undone.
 So make sure you choose the correct one.